Merced-es/power-list/docs/index.md

 Power List is an app designed for the user wanting to make daily progressions toward their goals.
 Studies have shown that you become 42% more likely to achieve your goals and visions just by writing them down on a regular basis.
-Creating a check list with three to five essential tasks to complete every day is what we call a "Power List".
+Creating a check taskList with three to five essential tasks to complete every day is what we call a "Power List".
 Any progress is a step in the right direction, and "Power List" will help organize your goals and ideas.

-The functionalities of the app include a check list, a file uploader and a media library.
+The functionalities of the app include a check taskList, a file uploader and a media library.
-A check list is essentially what we call the "power list".
+A check taskList is essentially what we call the "power taskList".
 The file uploader is used for uploading photos of whatever it is that you are working towards.
 These photos will go in your media library which is what displays as your personal vision board.